DAI-Lab/StegBench/CONFIGURATION.md

 If this is set to true, the output from the run command will be piped to a text result file that will then be analyzed.
 This is identical to the pipe_output we found in the verification command.

-To collect results from StegTest, there are two options.
+To collect results from StegBench, there are two options.
 Your specification can choose one of the following paths:

 - <b>text file result</b>: pipe_output = True or using the RESULT_TXT_FILE in your run or post_run command.
 - <b>csv file result</b>: RESULT_CSV_FILE in your run or post_run command.